 Foot traffic is permitted; however, visitors to Faulk Landing and the sinkhole area should use caution.
 Sinkholes and swallets (small flowing streams) are unmarked, and footing is unpredictable on the soft mud and vegetation throughout the lake bottom.
 Visitors should not go down into the sinkhole or remaining pools because the sediment may collapse along the sinkhole walls and the lake bottom sediments are unstable.

-All fishing, hunting and boating regulations are still in effect, and are administered and enforced by the Florida Fish & Wildlife Conservation Commission (FWC).
-Fishing and hunting are allowed in the remaining water bodies of the lake and launching vessels is permitted at designated public boat landings (only hand-launching is available at Faulk and Rhoden Cove Landings).
+All fishing, hunting and boating regulations are still in effect and are administered and enforced by the Florida Fish & Wildlife Conservation Commission (FWC).
+Fishing and hunting are allowed in the remaining water bodies of the lake, and launching vessels is permitted at designated public boat landings (only hand-launching is available at Faulk and Rhoden Cove Landings).

 Lake-bottom driving with any motorized vehicle is prohibited and strictly enforced.
 All biological, cultural and historical resources are protected on sovereign submerged state lands.
 State and local managing government agencies will work together on research, monitoring, management and outreach as the dry down event progresses.

 Porter Hole Sink, located approximately 650 feet (200 meters) north of Faulk Landing in Lake Jackson, first drained its remaining water from June 4-7, 2021, but refilled after only a few weeks.
 The sinkhole drained again July 7-11 and then refilled following Tropical Storm Fred (Aug.
 16-17).
 The area remained completely inundated through late November.